-Password leaks are revealing millions of Americans personal data and login credentials putting ourselves at risk.
-Whether through a leak from a provider, data breach from a company or a secret infiltration into one of your devices, you will be amazed to see how frequently your own private passwords can be found on the dark web.
+Password leaks are revealing millions of Americans’ personal data and login credentials putting ourselves at risk.
+Whether through a leak from a provider, a data breach from a company, or a secret infiltration into one of your devices, you will be amazed to see how frequently your own private passwords can be found on the dark web.

 Fortunately, there is a quick fix to learn if one or more of your login credentials are circulating within reach of criminals.

 Take a moment to do this check for each and every browser that you use.
 If you’ve got an Apple device, chances are Safari is your default browser.
 For Android devices, Chrome is built right in and is likely the one that comes up when you click a website link.
 For some, like geeky me, you are using both if not maybe even a third.

 Browsers often do store your passwords along with critical login information to make returning to secure sites easier.
 Instead of typing it out every time, your browser auto-populates login credentials to get you on your way fast.
 All that’s great until those passwords get compromised in one way or another.
 Once credentials are in the hands of cybercriminals, they can quietly create an absolutely terrible headache.

 The good news is that major browsers that store your password are doing the good deed of matching up compromised passwords of ours.
 Those exposed credentials often end up for sale or otherwise listed for nefarious actors to get into their possession.